eslint/rfcs/designs/2019-config-simplification/README.md

 ];
 ```

-A config array is always flattened before being evaluating, so even though this example is a two-dimensional config array, it will be evaluated as if it were a one-dimensional config array.
+A config array is always flattened before being evaluated, so even though this example is a two-dimensional config array, it will be evaluated as if it were a one-dimensional config array.

 #### Replacing `.eslintignore`